 These findings suggest a high therapeutic potential of the administration of identified bacteria to increase CRC infiltration by immune cells, thereby improving clinical outcome.
 With the present project, we aimed to select the most effective bacterial species and combinations for subsequent clinical application.

 Was ist das Besondere an diesem Projekt?

 This the first study evaluating the potential therapeutic application of bacterial species found to be associated with favorable clinical outcome in patients with CRC.
 The newly developed microbiome-based treatment might represent a valid innovative therapy for patients suffering from CRC, estimated, based on published data, as >1 M patients per year worldwide.
 Enhancement of immune infiltration in CRC upon bacteria-based therapy is expected to increase recurrence free and overall survival in early stage CRCs.
-Moreover, in advanced CRC cases, it might improve response rates to standard chemotherapies or emerging immunotherapies.
+Moreover, in advanced CRC, it might increase response rates to standard chemotherapies or emerging immunotherapies.

 Cremonesi E, Governa V, Garzon JFG, Mele V, Amicarella F, Muraro MG, Trella E, Galati-Fournier V, Oertli D, Däster SR, Droeser RA, Weixler B, Bolli M, Rosso R, Nitsche U, Khanna N, Egli A, Keck S, Slotta-Huspenina J, Terracciano LM, Zajac P, Spagnoli GC, Eppenberger-Castori S, Janssen KP, Borsig L, Iezzi G. Gut microbiota modulate T cell trafficking into human colorectal cancer.
 Gut.
 2018 Nov;67(11):1984-1994. doi: 10.1136/gutjnl-2016-313498.
 Epub 2018 Feb 6.
+Artikel on Youtube

 Am Projekt beteiligte Personen